 The Dietary Guidelines for Americans—which provide nutrition recommendations and are the basis for federal food programs such as MyPlate—are updated every five years by the U.S. Department of Agriculture (USDA) and the Department of Health and Human Services (HHS).
 The process begins with the Dietary Guidelines Advisory Committee (DGAC), a group of nominated individuals, which reviews current nutrition research and drafts a scientific report that the USDA and HHS use to develop the final guidelines.
-The 2020 DGAC is currently drafting the scientific report, which is expected to be released this spring, for the 2020-2025 Dietary Guidelines for Americans.

 Since 1995, the Physicians Committee has successfully worked to ensure that the DGAC reveals conflicts of interest from the meat, dairy, and egg industries and that the Dietary Guidelines for Americans recommend healthful plant-based diets and warn against consuming cholesterol and saturated fat found in animal products.